-The MPO's DI/DB analysis found that the modeled projects in the Recommended Plan, in the aggregate, would likely not result in any potential future disparate impacts or disproportionate burdens.
+The MPO's DI/DB analyses found that both the MPO's Regional Target-funded projects and the MPO- and MassDOT-funded regionally significant projects that can be modeled in the Recommended Plan, in the aggregate, would likely not result in any potential future disparate impacts or disproportionate burdens.
 This means that no further action is required by the MPO.